 William Hawkins received his late brother’s personal effects:

-Disc, scrssiors, 3 coins, badges, matchbox holder, bank book no. 73955, notebook, pocket wallet, necklace (damaged), letters, photos & cards.
+Disc, scissors, 3 coins, badges, matchbox holder, bank book no. 73955, notebook, pocket wallet, necklace (damaged), letters, photos & cards.

 William received Thomas’s 1915 Star, Victory & British War medals + ‘Where the Australian’s Rest’ pamphlet.
 The Memorial Scroll was sent to William on the 11th May 1922 & the Memorial Plaque on the 8th May 1922.

-Thomas is also remembered on the war memorial at St. Clement’s Congregational Church, Ipswich and is also remembered on the Orwell Works Memorial Ransomes Sims & Jefferies Ipswich.
+Thomas is also remembered on the war memorial at St. Clement’s Congregational Church, and at Holy Trinity church Ipswich and is also remembered on the Orwell Works Memorial, Ransomes Sims & Jefferies, Ipswich.

 Force, Australian Infantry, 23rd Battalion, ‘B’ Coy: